 Today, drive around 350 kilometres to the enchanting Kibale Forest, stopping for a relaxing picnic lunch en route.
 Alternatively you can opt to fly from Entebbe at a supplement.

-Two nights will be spent in the Kibale Forest area giving you plenty of time for chimpanzee tracking and forest walks to the Bigodi Swamps and nearby Vanilla Farm.
-On arrival at the lodge, the rest of the day will be at your leisure to enjoy the tranquil scenery of the Rwenzori Mountains and Lake Nyinambuga.
+Two nights are spent in the Kibale Forest area giving you plenty of time for chimpanzee tracking and forest walks to the Bigodi Swamps and nearby Vanilla Farm.
+On arrival at the lodge, the rest of the day's at your leisure to enjoy the tranquil scenery of the Rwenzori Mountains and Lake Nyinambuga.

 Accommodation: Primate Lodge, 2-nights